 Responsive Change Management

-Globalization, digitalization, pandemic & Co. - companies have to reinvent themselves on a regular basis in order to meet the constantly changing market requirements, customer and employee needs and thus to survive on the market in the long term.
-In these fast-moving times and against the backdrop of increasing complexity, the ability to change is therefore a central competence in the "New Normal", that much is clear.
-Nevertheless, the majority of change projects continue to fail!
+Globalization, digitalization, pandemic, and all the rest — companies must reinvent themselves on a regular basis if they are to satisfy constantly changing market requirements and the needs of both customers and employees, thereby securing their long-term survival on the market.
+In our fast-moving times and this setting of increasing complexity, the ability to change is a key competency of the new normal.
+Yet a majority of change projects continue to fail!

-We have learned from numerous (digital) transformations that sustainable positive change is only possible if the accompanying change management adapts to changing needs and developments at all times.
-From this insight, we have developed our Responsive Change approach, which combines a classic change model with an iterative process approach.
+We have learned from numerous (digital) transformations that sustainable positive change is possible only if the parallel change management continuously adapts to evolving needs and developments.
+The development of our responsive change approach combining a classic change model with an iterative process approach draws on our insights.

-- Survey of the status quo of internal and external factors to be considered in the change process (change impact, stakeholder and training needs analysis, personas, desk research, conducting interviews)
+- Survey of the present state of internal and external factors that must be considered during the change process (change impact, analysis of the needs of stakeholder and training requirements, archetypes, desk research, conduct of interviews)

-- Design and implementation of a change architecture and the associated measures along relevant fields of action
+- Conceptualization and realization of a change architecture and the associated measures in terms of relevant fields of action

-- Development and implementation of an accompanying communication concept
+- Development and implementation of a supportive communication concept

-- Development of vision, guiding principles and crash barriers for the change project
+- Development of vision, guiding principles, and guard rails for the change project

-- Design of cultural and technical enabling formats for employees, including train-the-trainer / training of change agents for scaling into the field
+- Design of cultural and technical enabling formats for employees, including train-the-trainer/training of change agents for scaling into general use

 - Leadership development and empowerment

-- Identification of metrics, monitoring via OKR dashboards
+- Identification of measurement variables, monitoring via OKR dashboards